chrisbroski/goal-math/essay.md

 There are three main ways for a constructed device to manifest desire.
 All constructed objects have their creator's goals implied in their physical design and behavior but they aren't necessarily able to feel those *instinctual desires* themselves.
 For a machine to have *emotional desire*, it requires specialized sensors that evaluate situations that increase or decrease the probability of furthering their primary goal.
 Data from these subjective sensors can be used to fine-tune behaviors and create new subjective sensors by associating objective situations to subjective sensations.
 To exhibit *conscious desire*, data must exist to predict resulting situations from the combination of an action and the current situation, and should be integral to the process of assessing consequences before an action is chosen.

+### Mathematical Notation

+Though this article is expressly about reducing broad concepts of intelligent behavior to mathematical models, I have chosen to not use formal mathematical notation.
+Formal math above a certain complexity is not executable by machine in a standard way nor is it easily understood by non-mathematicians.
+(It is also not easy to type on a standard keyboard.)
+I am going to use a computer programming language instead.
+I have chosen to use JavaScript (ES5 standard) for the following reasons:

+1. It is a very high-level language, so it does not rely on machine-specific instructions such as memory management.
+2. It is a commonly used language, especially by those whose primary expertise is not computer programming.
+3. It can be executed natively on any computer with a reasonably modern web browser.

+All code can be found at https://github.com/chrisbroski/goal-math

 1. What is a goal?
 2. Externally designed
 3. Tuning behavior with subjective senses